skanderhaddad/Bitcoin-Stock-Price-prediction-with-Python/README.md

 # Bitcoin-Stock-Price-prediction-with-Python
 Bitcoin &amp; Stock Price prediction with Python

-this project aims to predict the price of some crypto monnaie (BTC - ETH - XRP - LTC - DOGE - XLM - BCH)
+this project aims to predict the price of some cryptocurrency (BTC - ETH - XRP - LTC - DOGE - XLM - BCH)

-First of all you should choose the crupto monnaie from the drop-down list ,next put the number of days that you want have the prediction result.
+First of all, choose the cryptocurrency from the drop-down list ,next type the number of days to make a forecast.

 # Tools used in this project:
 flask for deployment.
 yfinance to download historical market data. fbprophet for forecasting time series data.